Diabetic Foot Care

 Without proper care, foot wounds can fester and quickly progress to tissue death (gangrene) that requires amputation in order to stop the life-threatening spread of infection.

-Wound Care Clinic in St. Peters & O'Fallon, MO
+Wound Care Clinic in St. Peters, O'Fallon & Wentzville, MO

 This includes negative pressure wound therapy (NPWT) for our diabetic patients.
 In NPWT, a wound is covered with an airtight vacuum dressing connected to a pump.
 Negative pressure helps to pull and remove fluid from inside the wound and stimulate blood flow to the area to help the wound heal properly and close.